Piedmont Boys, Cam Pierce Albums Pulled Amid False Streaming Fraud Claims

 “We work hard to stay as relevant as we can in whatever scene we fit in but when they take our music off every music outlet we basically don’t exist,” Greg Payne says.
 “We have NEVER paid a dime to get more streams.
 In fact, I’ve always taken pride in the fact that everything we have, whether it be streams, social media likes or whatever, has been achieved 100% organically.”

 Another independent country artist, Cam Pierce, also had one of his albums pulled on Spotify in August.
-A Thousand Lonely Horses made it only Saving Country Music’s Best Albums So Far for 2025, but is currently all greyed out on Spotify due another erroneous claim of paid-for streams. “$potify pulled my record for absolutely unsubstantiated and erroneous claims that I was using AI to boost streams,” Pierce said.
+A Thousand Lonely Horses made it on to Saving Country Music’s Best Albums So Far for 2025, but is currently all greyed out on Spotify due another erroneous claim of paid-for streams. “$potify pulled my record for absolutely unsubstantiated and erroneous claims that I was using AI to boost streams,” Pierce said.

 Saving Country Music has reached out to TuneCore for comment.
 But just like the artists, a real human can’t be reached.
 The Piedmont Boys plan on attempting to upload the album using a different service in the future.